jianangong/Crowdsourced-Security-Cameras-Enabling-a-Real-time-Scaled-Response-to-Crime/README.md

 ![](time_series.png)

-## Features:
-* Get the areal time nalytics such as:
-   - Number of people in a particular area
-   - Number of people in high risk
-   - The extent of risk to a particular person.
-* Doesn't collect any data of a particular person
-* Stores a video output for review

 ## Installation:
 * Fork the repository and download the code.
 * Download the following files and place it in the same directory